Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Critical points of a few-neighbor extended Ising model

 \section{Critical points of a few-neighbor extended Ising model}

 We now determine the quantum phase transitions for the family of LR Hamiltonian \cite{Vodola1,Vodola2,Maity_2019,1506.06665}.
-Such an analysis also helps us to identify critical points, and to obtain dispersion relation for a few-neighbor extended Ising model.
+Such an analysis also helps us identify critical points and obtain the dispersion relation for the few-neighbor extended Ising model.
 The critical point of the true LR model in the thermodynamic limit can be found easily from Eq.~(\ref{omegakLR}) where the gap closes $(\omega_k = 0)$ at $h_c^1=2$ and $k=0 ~ \forall~ \alpha>1$.
-However, for $\alpha <1 $, $h_c^1=2$ does not remain to be a critical point in the thermodynamic limit (since the normalization, $A=\sum_r J_r $, fails).
-However, for finite size systems, we can always have the normalization and therefore , $h_c^1=2$ continues to be a quantum critical point.
+However, for $\alpha <1 $, $h_c^1=2$ does not remain a critical point in the thermodynamic limit (since the normalization $A=\sum_r J_r $ fails).
+However, for finite-size systems, we can always have the normalization, and therefore $h_c^1=2$ continues to be a quantum critical point.
 The other critical point corresponding to $k=\pi$ is located at

 which continues to exist even at the thermodynamic limit irrespective of the values of $\alpha$.